JeffSackmann/tennis_atp/README.md

 There are some tour-level matches with missing stats.
 Some are missing because ATP doesn't have them.
 Others I've deleted because they didn't pass some sanity check (loser won 60% of points, or match time was under 20 minutes, etc).
 Also, Davis Cup matches are included in the tour-level files, but there are no stats for Davis Cup matches until the last few seasons.

----
+# Doubles

+I've added tour-level doubles back to 2000.
+Filenames follow the convention atp_matches_doubles_yyyy.csv.
+I may eventually be able to add tour-level doubles from before 2000, as well as lower-level doubles for some years.
+Most of the columns are the same, though in a different order.

+# Attention

 Please read, understand, and abide by the license below.
 It seems like a reasonable thing to ask, given the hundreds of hours I've put into amassing and maintaining this dataset.
 Unfortunately, a few bad apples have violated the license, and when people do that, it makes me considerably less motivated to continue updating.
-That's one reason why I no longer keep these files completely up-to-date.

----
+Also, if you're using this for academic/research purposes (great!), take a minute and cite it properly.
+It's not that hard, it helps others find a useful resource, and let's face it, you should be doing it anyway.

 # License